Reliable-Cloud-Services-LLC/java-demo-app/README.md

 To build the docker image run this command docker build -t java-app

-Next we create the ECR repo and push docker image to ECR 1.) cd ecr
+Next we create the ECR repo and push docker image to ECR\
+1.) cd ecr\
-2.) terraform init
+2.) terraform init\
-3.)terraform plan
+3.)terraform plan\
-4.) terraform apply
+4.) terraform apply\
 5.)
-Log into console and go to the ECR repo
+Log into console and go to the ECR repo\
 6.)
-Get the commands to login, tag and push to the repo 7.) put the commands into terminal
+Get the commands to login, tag and push to the repo\
+7.) put the commands into terminal\
 ---
 Create VPC and EKS Cluster
-1.) cd terraformdepolyments
+1.) cd terraformdepolyments\
-2.)terraform init
+2.)terraform init\
-3.)terraform plan
+3.)terraform plan\
-4.)terraform apply
+4.)terraform apply\
- Get the url from the output and the java app should appear
+ Get the url from the output and the java app should appear\

 ---
-#Automating and running on a Jenkins pipeline
+Automating and running on a Jenkins pipeline/
-To do this follow the following steps
+To do this follow the following steps\

 1.)
-Log into Jenkins
+Log into Jenkins\
-2.) create a new pipeline project
+2.) create a new pipeline project\
 3.)
-USE SCM and git to run the pipeline
+USE SCM and git to run the pipeline\
-4.) paste the git repo https://github.com/Reliable-Cloud-Services-LLC/java-demo-app.git
+4.) paste the git repo https://github.com/Reliable-Cloud-Services-LLC/java-demo-app.git\
-5.) change master to main
+5.) change master to main\
-6.) path is Jenkinsfile
+6.) path is Jenkinsfile\
-7.) create
+7.) create \
-8.) build the pipeline
+8.) build the pipeline\
 ---
 #Stages of the pipeline explained in detail
 Git CheckOut Stage